cloudflare/pat-go/tokens/typeFFFF/README.md

 ## Attestation Label

 Fundamentally, a label is an index into a database that the attester uses for looking up client-specific device information.
-The label is a random 32 byte string that the client controls, thereby making sure it's not maliciously chosen.
-The purpose of the attestation label structure is to pass this information through the feedback loop in a way that does not compromise any individual user's privacy.
+The label is a random 32 byte string that the client controls, thereby making sure it's not maliciously chosen, e.g., as a tracking vector or similar.
+We refer to this label as the client label.

+The purpose of the attestation label structure is to pass this label through the feedback loop in a way that does not compromise any individual user's privacy.
+In particular, the only parties that learn the client label are (1) the attester and (2) an audit server, and the attester only completes the loop if the audit server process

 At a high level, the attestation label consists of the following information:

 ```
 struct {
-    uint8 client_label[32]
+    uint8 label_commitment[32]
     uint8 attester_label[80]
     uint8 signature[256]
 } AttestationLabel;